-The student will be supervised by the leader of the Hubble and SALT observing programs (Lucia Marchetti) and will also have a chance to be advised/co-supervised by national (Prof. Tom Jarrett, UCT) and international colleagues (e.g. Dr Mattia Negrello from Cardiff University, Dr Andrea Enia from Padova University) and contribute to international collaborations (e.g. the NOEMA ZGAL large program).
+The student will be supervised by the leader of the Hubble and SALT observing programs (Lucia Marchetti) and will also have a chance to be advised/co-supervised by international colleagues (e.g. Dr Mattia Negrello from Cardiff University) and contribute to international collaborations (e.g. the NOEMA ZGAL large program).